userdashboard/stripe-connect/readme.md

 - environment STRIPE_PUBLISHABLE_KEY=pk_test_xxxxxxx
 - environment CONNECT_WEBHOOK_ENDPOINT_SECRET=whsec_xxxxxxxx

+## Integrating the Connect platform information

+When a user has completed a Stripe account registration and it has been approved by Stripe their status will be changed to `payouts_enabled`.
+Your application should use this information to control access to your platform functionality.

 ### Request Connect data from your application server

 Dashboard and official modules are completely API-driven and you can access the same APIs on behalf of the user making requests.
 You perform `GET`, `POST`, `PATCH`, and `DELETE` HTTP requests against the API endpoints to fetch or modify data.
-This example uses NodeJS to fetch the user's organizations from the Dashboard server using NodeJS, your application server can be in any language.
+This example uses NodeJS to fetch the user's organizations from the Dashboard server, your application server can be in any language.

 You can view API documentation within the NodeJS modules' `api.txt` files, or on the [documentation site](https://userdashboard.github.io/api/stripe-connect).